laoban-dev/laoban/code/modules/laoban/documentation/LAOBAN.JSON.md

 * The `typescript.publish` parent pulls in scripts for publishing to `npmjs`

 ## Important values in laoban,json
-All of these have defaults if you include the `core` in parents.
+Note that most of these have defaults if you include the `core` in parents.

 * `templateDir`: the directory that the templates can be found in
 * `log`: the name of the log file found in the project directories holding the log of executing the commands